OSGeo/OSGeoLive-doc/en/overview/prune_overview.rst

 * Editing tools for deleting, reversing and compressing tracks
 * Interactive 3d view of the data, or export to POV format for 3D rendering
 * Save data to text files, gpx files, kml/kmz files, or directly to a GPS receiver
-* Automatic correlation of photographs with the loaded data using timestamps
+* Automatic correlation of photographs and audio files with the loaded data using timestamps
 * Creation of charts such as altitude against distance, speed against time

 Details